 KBW Announces Index Rebalancing for Fourth Quarter 2022

-NEW YORK, Dec.
+/EIN News/ -- NEW YORK, Dec.
 09, 2022 (GLOBE NEWSWIRE) -- Keefe, Bruyette & Woods, Inc., a leading specialist investment bank to the financial services and fintech sectors, and a wholly owned subsidiary of Stifel Financial Corp.
-SF, announces the upcoming index rebalancing for the fourth quarter of 2022.
+(NYSE: SF), announces the upcoming index rebalancing for the fourth quarter of 2022.

 This quarter, there are constituent changes within two of our indexes: the KBW Nasdaq Financial Sector Dividend Yield Index (Index Ticker: KDX, ETF Ticker: KBWD) and the KBW Nasdaq Premium Yield Equity REIT Index (Index Ticker: KYX, ETF Ticker: KBWY).